nicola-simioni/pm-api/README.md

 # PM API

-A RESTful Project Management API built with Laravel, MySQL and Docker.
+A RESTful Project Management API built with Laravel 12, MySQL and Docker.

 ---